dimitri-nicolo/calico/v2.0/getting-started/mesos/installation/vagrant-centos/index.md

 no_canonical: true
 ---
-This guide will show you how to use Vagrant to launch a Mesos Cluster with {{site.prodname}} installed and ready to network Docker Containerizer tasks.
+This guide will show you how to use Vagrant to launch a Mesos Cluster with {{site.tseeprodname}} installed and ready to network Docker Containerizer tasks.

 ## 1. Install Dependencies
 This guide requires a host machine with: